-- 1. Demonstrates high quality development that complements and integrates into the community and adds value to the City. - 2.
-Creates a functional and sustainable place that ensures Ontario Ranch Business Park is competitive regionally and appropriate in the Ontario Ranch community. - 3.
-Illustrates the distinctive characteristics of the two land use plan zoning districts: Business Park District (Planning Area 1 and 3) and Industrial General District (Planning Area 2 and 4). - 4.
+- 1. Demonstrates high-quality development that complements and integrates into the community and adds value to the city. - 2.
+Creates a functional and sustainable development that ensures South Ontario Logistics Center is regionally competitive and appropriate within the Ontario Ranch community. - 3.
+Illustrates the distinctive characteristics of its two zoning districts: Business Park (BP) District (Planning Area 1) and Industrial General (IG) District (Planning Area 2). - 4.
 Establishes criteria for building design and materials, landscape design, and site design that provide guidance to developers, builders, architects, landscape architects, and other professionals preparing plans for construction. - 5.
-Provides guidance to City staff and the Planning Commission in the review and evaluation of future development projects in the Ontario Ranch Business Park Specific Plan area. - 6.
+Provides guidance to City staff and the Planning Commission in the review and evaluation of future development projects in the South Ontario Logistics Center Specific Plan area. - 6.
 Incorporates construction and landscape design standards that promote energy and water conservation strategies. - 7.
 Implements the goals and policies of The Ontario Plan and the intent of the Ontario Development Code.